xiaoxiao-net123/love/content/research/external-project/index.md

 * Extract of PE membrane
 * Weight of PE membrane

-Despite the large amount of organic solvent exposure, I have to say it's a cool process.
+Despite the large amount of organic solvent exposure, I have to say it is a cool process.
 I also fell in love with the smell of acetone.

 In the experiment, I seem to be an obsessive-compulsive person who must ensure the regularity of each piece of PE membrane to reduce the errors that exist during the experiment.